-For raw materials: For work-in-process and finished goods: Weighted average basis.
+- i) For raw materials: Weighted average basis. - For work-in-process and finished goods: Average man

 Average manufacturing cost including a portion of production overheads.

 Materials in transit are valued at cost comprising invoice value plus other charges paid thereon.
 Waste stock is valued at net realizable value.